 Apple’s first wave of MacBook Pro updates for 2020 have finally launched, with an update to the 13-inch MacBook Pro.
-But there’s more in the works, whether it’s a refreshed MacBook Pro 16-inch, Apple-made ARM processors on the horizon, and even a dual-screen MacBook.
+But there’s more in the works — Apple says its first Apple Silicon-powered Mac will launch by the end of the year, and we could also see a refreshed MacBook Pro 16-inch, a redesigned iMac, and even a dual-screen MacBook.
 These are exciting times for fans of Apple’s laptops.

 Here’s what 2020 has brought to the MacBook Pro so far, and what we anticipate in the future.